 Room and Board Arrangements:

-In Paspardo accommodation is provided in a communal house with rooms, dormitories, showers and kitchen.
-Volunteers should bring: personal towels, work clothes and gloves, gym shoes, sleeping bag, sun cream, sun hat and sun glasses.
+In Ceerveno accommodation is provided in two houses with rooms, showers and kitchens.
+Volunteers should bring: personal towels, work clothes and gloves, gym shoes, sleeping bag, sun cream, sun hat, sun glasses and anti-covid19 masks.
 Weekly fee covers board and lodging, tuition, reading and work equipment, but not fares.
 A deposit is payable – details from organizers.
 Cost: €500 per week covering: food, lodging, working material, tuitions, lectures, general insurance, local transports.

 Participants obtain a certificate of attendance useful to get credits credits offered by their university.
 All participants and students receive tuition in rock art archaeology, several lessons on rock art traditions in the world.